Psychotherapy & Assessments

 It is therefore very important to understand and work with the individual's family within therapy.

 Cognitive assessments and learning ability assessments are often requested by schools to ensure the best possible learning outcome of students.
-With my 4 years of experience working in a high-performing public high school, I provide Department of Education-Approved, professional psychoeducational assessment services.
-I understand both the needs and criteria from a School Student Wellbeing Staff's point of view, and from the individual's and family's point of view, as a private practitioner.
+With years of experience working in a the school system, we, as Educational Psychologists, provide Department of Education-Approved, professional psychoeducational assessment services.
+We understand both the needs and criteria from a School Student Wellbeing Staff's point of view, and from the individual's and family's point of view, as a private practitioner.